-As a curiosity, wanting to know what the easiest language to learn is, is common for people who want to learn a foreign language for the first time.
+It’s a common curiosity want to know what the easiest language to learn is.
+It’s a common question for people who want to learn a foreign language for the first time.

-Someone who approaches it for the first time looks for the easiest language to learn because it’s generally understand that learning a language is not easy.
+Someone who wants to learn a language for first time looks for the easiest language because it’s generally understood that learning a language is not easy.
 The easiest language to learn or any other language for that matter will still be a time consuming endeavor no matter what.

-What the easiest language to learn for any single person is, will depend on what their native language is and what other foreign languages they already speak.
+What the easiest language to learn for any single person is will depend on their native language.
+What other foreign languages they already speak also matters.

-The easiest language to learn for English speakers would probably most commonly be considered Dutch, but English also shares a large overlap in vocabulary with romance languages as well because of the influence that Latin and French had on the language.
+The easiest language to learn for English speakers would probably most commonly be considered Dutch.
+English also shares a large overlap in vocabulary with romance languages as well.
+This is because of the influence that Latin and French had on the language.

 English isn’t necessarily considered to have any sister languages that are as comparatively close as say Spanish is to Italian.

-You could say that Scots is the easiest language to learn for English speakers, if you consider it a language.
+You could say that Scots is the easiest language to learn for English speakers.
+If you’re one of those that consider it a language.

 Scots is a language in Scotland that broke off from English in the 15th century.
 Scots didn’t experience the Great Vowel shift that helped to transition English from Middle English to Modern English.
-The language is debated by some linguists to only be a dialect of English, this is likely the reason you never hear it to be considered the easiest language to learn for English.
+The language is debated by some linguists to only be a dialect of English.
+This is likely the reason you never hear it to be considered the easiest language to learn for English speakers.

-If you were to consider Scots to be a separate language I think it would be easy to argue that it’s the easiest language to learn for English speakers.
+If you were to consider Scots to be a separate language, it would be easy to argue that it’s the easiest language to learn for English speakers.

-In my experience the biggest factor when determining the easiest language to learn, or the difficulty of a language in general, is the relationship between the vocabulary of your target language and those that you already know.
+In my experience the biggest factor when determining the easiest language to learn, or the difficulty of a language in general comes from a primary factor.
+That being the relationship between the vocabulary of your target language and those that you already know.

 Scots is on one side of the spectrum of difficulty that shows what the easiest language to learn might look like.
 What about the other side of the spectrum?